saucelabs/sauce-docs/docs/mobile-apps/automated-testing/espresso-xcuitest/real-devices.md

 For information on building .ipa files for your app to use with Sauce Runner for Real Devices, see [Creating .ipa Files for Appium and XCUITest](mobile-apps/automated-testing/ipa-files.md).

 Make sure that you set the same iOS version for your app and test runner **iOS Deployment Target**.
-If they donâ€™t match, your tests will run locally, but fail when you run them against Sauce Labs real devices.
+If they don't match, your tests will run locally, but fail when you run them against Sauce Labs real devices.

 To set the iOS version in your Xcode Project:
 1. Select the Project you want to build.